cryptohashhash/minerexchange/README.md

 **Feature:** Detailed individual listings without login
 - As a User
-- I want to view book listings without signing in
+- I want to view listings without signing in
 - Because I want to know more about this site

 **Scenario:** User visits detailed book view page